 Elizabeth Hankins, executive director

 Elizabeth Hankins is an author and human rights activist.
 For the past decade, she has worked in the areas of genocide intervention and prevention, specifically related to South Sudan, Darfur and northern Uganda.
 She is committed to the healing story that God is authoring among the people of South Sudan – and eager to see the sister effect change lives of women and girls in both world hemispheres!
-Elizabeth is completing graduate work in peace and conflict studies at the University of Sydney in Australia.
+Elizabeth recently completed a masters degree in peace and conflict studies at the University of Sydney in Australia.
 She and her husband David have two beautiful daughters and an incredible son-in-law.